StackStorm/st2docs/docs/source/mistral_yaql.rst

         ]
     }

-The following YAQL expressions are some sample queries that YAQL is capable of.
+The following YAQL expressions are some sample queries that YAQL is capable of:

 * ``<% $.vms.select($.name) %>`` returns the list of VM names ``['vmweb1', 'vmdb1', 'vmweb2', 'vmdb2']``.
 * ``<% $.vms.select([$.name, $.role]) %>`` returns a list of names and roles as ``[['vmweb1', 'web'], ['vmdb1', 'db'], ['vmweb2', 'web'], ['vmdb2', 'db']]``.